1996 National League Division Series: Game 3

 Hideo Nomo faced Tom Glavine for Game 3.
 The night would sour for Nomo as he gave up a first-inning run, thanks to a McGriff double that scored Chipper Jones, who singled with two outs, and squandered the series in the fourth.
 Glavine doubled with two outs, then Grissom walked.
 A double by Mark Lemke scored both Glavine and Grissom.
 Then Jones homered to put the Braves up 5–0.
 Nomo was finished and so were the Dodgers.
-They would scratch out a run apiece in the seventh (on Juan Castro's double to score Greg Gagne, who singled with two outs) and eighth (on Mike Piazza's sacrifice fly off of Mike Bielecki after Greg McMichael allowed a leadoff walk and subsequent double), but no more.
+They would scratch out a run apiece in the seventh (on Juan Castro's double to score Greg Gagne, who singled with two outs) and eighth (on Mike Piazza's sacrifice fly off Mike Bielecki after Greg McMichael allowed a leadoff walk and subsequent double), but no more.
 Wohlers got his third save in as many tries to end the series.